higlass/higlass-orthologs/README.md

-# Gene orthologs for HiGlass - Under development
+# Gene orthologs for HiGlass

 Display orthologous amino acids in HiGlass!